 The playground offers a variety of fresh experiences for toddlers, which can be scary!
 Explaining what to expect in advance, using clear and simple language, can help to blend the familiar with the unfamiliar.
 A simple, coherent explanation might help a frightened toddler or pre-schooler.

 For instance, to stop the fear of falling into the water table you can explain that, "the water table is for toys and ducks, children are too big to fall inside".

 Panicky children need time to adjust to unfamiliar play apparatus and for some children, watching other kids play with the source of their fear, from a safe distance can be comforting.

 For example, if the little one fears the Pinnacle Hill Climber, afraid that they might fall and scrape their knees, it might be helpful to watch other children safely master the frame without injury.
 This helps them trade the emotion of fear with excitement and encourages them to try the same.

-The Walk and Talk Seating Circle is ideal for timid and shy children: the seats can be positioned, so they can easily make eye contact with other children.
+The Sensory Seating Circle is ideal for timid and shy children: the seats can be positioned, so they can easily make eye contact with other children.
 It stimulates group conversations and encourages children to make new friends and play together, rather than alongside each other.